 This art form uses small portions of your loved one’s ashes to create something gorgeous.
 From necklaces to lamps, there’s a wide variety of options.
 By doing it this way, everyone can keep your loved one close to their hearts.

 The creation of blown glass is mesmerizing to watch and also produces beautiful things.
 From items to hang on your walls to beautiful sculptures, blown glass is a popular and revered art form with history.
 One option is to include your loved one’s ashes in blown glass.

-If you want the best of while still honoring their wishes.
 Creating a blown glass container or piece only requires a tiny amount of remains, so you can easily honor the person's last wishes.